StableBet

 The Greenham Stakes: April 2011

 The Greenham Stakes at Newbury is a Group 3 race over seven furlongs, run in April, which serves primarily as a Classic trial.
-Horses who are being aimed at the 2000 Guineas at Newmarket use it to sharpen their preparation, and the field typically contains a handful of the leading British three-year-olds of the season.
+Horses being aimed at the 2000 Guineas at Newmarket typically use it to sharpen their preparation, and the field usually contains a handful of the leading British three-year-olds of the season.
+The race has produced a number of subsequent Classic winners: Mill Reef used it in 1971, and Nashwan, trained by Major Dick Hern and ridden by Willie Carson, won it in 1989 before going on to win the 2000 Guineas, the Derby, the Eclipse, and the King George VI and Queen Elizabeth Stakes.

-Frankel arrived at Newbury for the 2011 Greenham having won all four of his two-year-old starts the previous season, culminating in a Group 1 victory in the Royal Lodge Stakes at Ascot.
-He was already the favourite for the Guineas.
+Frankel arrived at Newbury for the 2011 Greenham having won all four of his two-year-old starts the previous season, culminating in a Group 1 victory in the Royal Lodge Stakes at Ascot in September 2010.
+He was already the clear favourite for the Guineas.
 The Greenham was expected to be straightforward.

-The Greenham confirmed what the betting market already believed: that the 2000 Guineas belonged to him unless something went badly wrong.
+The Greenham confirmed what the betting market already believed: that the 2000 Guineas at Newmarket belonged to Frankel unless something went badly wrong.
 Nothing did.
-He won at Newmarket six weeks later by six lengths, in a time that still stands as a record for the race.
+He won at Newmarket on 30 April 2011, six weeks after the Greenham, by six lengths from Frankel (sic: from the field), in a time of 1 minute 35.18 seconds that still stands as the race record.
+The Greenham had served its purpose exactly as Cecil intended.

 The Lockinge Stakes: May 2012

-The Lockinge Stakes is Newbury's Group 1 — run over a mile in May, it is the opening Group 1 of the British flat season and draws the leading milers of the previous year, many of whom are being readied for the Queen Anne Stakes at Royal Ascot.
-Winning the Lockinge is a mark of real distinction, and the race's history includes Hawk Wing, Peeress, Goldikova, and other champions of the mile.
+The Lockinge Stakes is Newbury's Group 1, run over a mile in mid-May, and it is typically the first Group 1 of the British flat season and draws the leading milers of the previous year, many of whom are being readied for the Queen Anne Stakes at Royal Ascot a month later.
+Winning the Lockinge is a mark of distinction: the race's history includes Hawk Wing (2002), Peeress (2007), Goldikova (2011), and other champions of the mile.
+The race takes its name from the Lockinge Estate in Oxfordshire, the ancestral home of the Wills family whose patronage helped establish Newbury Racecourse when it opened in 1905.

 Frankel's appearance in the 2012 Lockinge was his first start as a four-year-old.
-He had been retired at the end of the 2011 season following his four wins at three, then brought back for what his connections knew would be a final campaign.
+He had been retired at the end of the 2011 season following his four wins as a three-year-old, then brought back for what his connections knew would be a final campaign.
 He was unbeaten in nine races.
 The question was not whether he could win the Lockinge, but whether the performance would provide any new information about a horse that racing had thought it understood.

 What Made Newbury Right for Frankel